eiriksm/swifton-serve/API.md

 ## App lifespan / expiry

-Any app deployed will live for a maximum of **5 days** (if not deleted earlier by you).
+Any app deployed will live for a maximum of **1 day** (if not deleted earlier by you).
 After the maximum lifespan it will be collected by the garbage collector (aka. dustman) and killed forever.
 This policy will be effective during the beta phase but *might* be extended.

 In the future it will be possible to deploy apps with no expiry as well as expiring apps.